ollielo/cinema_projectmanagement/design/2020/image_proposal/example_composable.md

 ## Cinema `.csv.` file

+We note:

+1. The `cis:path` column name is a reserved keyword noting the HDF5 path to the data within the `.cis` file.

 | time | phi  | theta | isoval | isovar  | cis:path | FILE |
 | ---- | ---- | ----- | ------ | ------  | ---- | -------- |
 | 1.0  | 10.0 | 10.0  |  10.0  | density | /image/0000/layers/0000 | output.cis |